1078824714/code_similarity_cpp/README.md

 # What is it
--**code_similarity_cpp** is a Python package that Calculate the similarity between two cpp codes or the maximum similarity between the first cpp code and a list of cpp codes.
+**code_similarity_cpp** is a Python package that Calculate the similarity between two cpp codes or the maximum similarity between the first cpp code and a list of cpp codes.

--It uses the AST (Abstract Syntax Tree) of the C++ code with the winnowing algorithm and jaccard similarity to calculate the similarity.
+It uses the AST (Abstract Syntax Tree) of the C++ code with the winnowing algorithm and jaccard similarity to calculate the similarity.
 # Where to get it
 ```sh
 #PyPI